kubedb/docs/docs/guides/pgbouncer/concepts/pgbouncer.md

 `spec.replicas` specifies the total number of available pgbouncer server nodes for each crd.
 KubeDB uses `PodDisruptionBudget` to ensure that majority of the replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions).

-### spec.databases
+### spec.database

-`spec.databases` specifies an array of postgres databases that pgbouncer should add to its connection pool.
-It contains three `required` fields and two `optional` fields for each database connection.
+`spec.database` specifies a single postgres database that pgbouncer should add to its connection pool.
+It contains two `required` fields and one `optional` field for database connection.

-- `spec.databases.alias`:  specifies an alias for the target database located in a postgres server specified by an appbinding.
+- `spec.databases.syncUsers`:  specifies whether the pgbouncer should collect usernames and passwords from external secrets with specified labels.
 - `spec.databases.databaseName`:  specifies the name of the target database.
 - `spec.databases.databaseRef`:  specifies the name and namespace of the AppBinding that contains the path to a PostgreSQL server where the target database can be found.